-In the event of there being more than 6 applications for places in reception for the 2018-19 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Statement of Special Educational Needs names the school:
+In the event of there being more than 6 applications for places in Reception for the 2020-21 academic year or more applications than places for any year group during the school year, the following oversubscription criteria will be used to prioritise applications, after the admission of children whose Education, Health and Care Plan names the school:

-- 1. Children in care and children who were in care but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order) immediately after being in care. - Children who live within the designated area of the school, as defined by the Local Authority, or whose parents/carers can provide evidence that they will be living in the designated area of the school by the beginning of the autumn term of the 2018 school year. - If there are more designated area children wanting places at a school than there are places available, the following criteria 3 to 5 will be used to decide which of these children should have priority for admission.
+- Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order. - 2.
+Children who live within the designated area of the school, as defined by the Local Authority, or whose parents/carers can provide evidence that they will be living in the designated area of the school by the beginning of the Autumn term of the 2020 school year. - If there are more designated area children wanting places at a school than there are places available, the following criteria 3 to 5 will be used to decide which of these children should have priority for admission.
 If there are still places available after all the designated area children have been allocated places, criteria 3 to 5 will be used to decide which of the remaining children should have priority for any spare places. - 3.
 Children with an unequivocal professional recommendation from a doctor, school medical officer, educational psychologist or education welfare officer that non-placement at the school would not be in the best interest of the child.
-Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by the LA. - 4.
-Children with siblings who will still be attending the school at the time of their admission. - 5.
+Such recommendations must be made in writing and must give full supporting reasons and will be reviewed by the LA.

+- 4. Children with siblings who will still be attending the school at the time of their admission. - 5.
 All other children.

-Notes and definitions Children in care
+Notes and definitions

+Children in care